dashish333/Thesis/CODS/README.md

 ## Note:
-If referring from the paper submitted on easy-chair, I would like to mention , that the code has been merged into one file (.ipynb) for execution purpose.
-This particular repository contain the independent (.py) files of the same code.
+If referring from the paper submitted on easy-chair, I would like to mention , that these independent (.py) files has been merged into one file (.ipynb) for execution purpose. <br>
+These (.py) files contains the implementation for the algorithm/heuristics mentioned in the paper.